-The Babel project is moving
+The Babel project has moved!

 After this project has sadly been stalled for a long time, Armin Ronacher (@mitsuhiko) of Flask fame has kindly volunteered to get the project back up to speed.
 For a variety of reasons this means Babel is leaving the Edgewall.org umbrella.